Remote Passenger Crash Survival

 - Treat shivering and confusion as serious warning signs

-- Brace, belt tight, protect your head
+- Brace, seatbelt tight, protect your head

-- Stop, breathe, assess fire and smoke
+- Assess fire and smoke

 - Evacuate if unsafe, move upwind, regroup

-- Headcount, stop bleeding, treat shock
+- Headcount, control bleeding, treat shock

-- Activate beacon if available, then big visible signals
+- Activate beacon, then create visible signals

-- Drink smart, conserve energy, stay together
+- Drink small amounts regularly, conserve energy, stay together